Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 • Elevated triglycerides or reduced HDL

-These patterns often appear subtle at first, but they reflect a larger metabolic shift already underway.
+These patterns may appear subtle at first, but they can reflect a larger metabolic shift already underway.

 For a clearer explanation of this progression, see Insulin Resistance Explained.